 In order to ease the financial strain, small business owners are cutting costs, seeking government and other external funding, but most importantly, looking to generate revenue.

 But as we all know, maintaining or increasing revenue during this health crisis is not easy.
-So here are 8 useful tips to help you generate revenue and drive exponential growth for a speedy business recovery:
+So here are 8 useful tips to help you generate revenue and drive growth for a speedy business recovery:

 1. Generate revenue online